opticdev/optic/Developer-setup.md

 # Developer Setup

-The Optic project is written in Scala, Typescript (which is transpiled to ECMAScript) and ECMAScript.
+The Optic project is written in Rust, Typescript (which is transpiled to ECMAScript) and ECMAScript.
 Dependencies are managed with Yarn Workspaces, and the NodeJS portions are split into subprojects for organization.
 Workspaces make it easier to contribute to a component of the Optic project, and we welcome participation

-Any IDE you use that supports the languages in which your working is fine.
+Any IDE you use that supports the languages in which you're working is fine.
 There are plenty of options, and we won't go into details on IDEs.
 For reference, we use a variety of tools across the Optic team: IntelliJ IDEA, Visual Studio Code, and Sublime for examples.
-You should already have Git installed, and you may need to install Yarn and SBT as well depending on how you are set up.
+You should already have Git installed, and you may need to install Yarn and Task as well depending on how you are set up.

 This guide will let you know what to expect when contributing to Optic, and how to get started in general.